 The large parking area is for motorbikes, trucks, lorries, taxis, cars, vans and buses.
 An Dong is the only wholesale market that has large parking.
 Around Ben Thanh, Binh Tay, Tan Binh, Tan Dinh have no enough space for parking many vehicles including cars and trucks

 Some areas are kept cool with air-conditioners.
 There are both staircases and escalators in the building.

 Workers, sellers and porters are poor so that they buy drinks and foods at small stalls around the market at cheap prices.
 Sugarcane juice stalls, drink stalls serving coffee, iced tea, soft drinks at about 15,000 VND.
 At fruit stalls, visitors can see many kinds of Vietnamese fruits including ready-to-eat pieces of peeled fruits.

 In houses around the market, they also sell clothes, accessories, foods and others.
 A few vendors arrange their goods right on pavements and alleys.

 As mentioned above, there are some jewelry shops on An Duong Street near the market.

 Green old trees

-An Duong Vuong Street is lined with green old trees that protects passengers from the strong sun.
+An Duong Vuong Street is lined with green old trees that protect passengers from the strong sun.
 Arriving in the market and standing under the shadow of these trees, visitors usually feel relaxing and like being in Saigon in the past.

 Vietnamese sandwich shop at the opposite of the market

-An Dong Market is one of the best place to go shopping in Ho Chi Minh City.
+An Dong Market is one of the best places to go shopping in Ho Chi Minh City.
 Clothes, accessories, jewelry and dried foods are recommended to buy at this wholesale and retail market.
 Visiting the market, buy items at cheap prices, tasting Vietnamese foods and learn more about local life are worth doing on your Ho Chi Minh City trip.